myhvuong/Burkina-Faso-Poverty-Governance/README.md

 Included here is an R script for cleaning and preparing **Living Standards Metrics**, which is one of the three key components of the **Multidimensional Poverty Index (MPI)** along with health and education.
 These metrics are crucial for a comprehensive understanding of poverty at the household level.
 This process helped construct the final MPI metrics for our analysis, which supported the creation of our final deliverables: a comprehensive policy memo and a presentation tailored for a non-technical stakeholder audience.

-## Process for Cleaning Household Survey Data
+## Key Processes for Cleaning Household Survey Data

 The **Living Standards** script follow a structured approach to processing household survey data.
 The key steps include: